robertobatts/aws-certification-notes/notes/23-networking-and-vpc.md

 ## Bastion Hosts
 - We can use Bastion Host to SSH into our private EC2 instance (private subnet)
 - The bastion is in the public subnet, which is then connected to all other private subnets
-- Bastion Host security group must be tightened
+- Bastion Host security group must allow inbound from the internet on port 22 from restricted CIDR, for example the public CIDR of your corporation
-- **Exam tip**: make sure the bastion host only has port 22 traffic from the IP address you need, not from the security groups of your other EC2 instances
+- Security Group of the EC2 instances in the private subnets must allow the security group of the Bastion Host, or the private IP of the bastion host

 ![[bastion-host.png]]

-## NAT Instace
+## NAT Instance
-- Outdate, NAT Gateway is a better solution
+- Outdated, NAT Gateway is a better solution
 - NAT = Network Address Translation
 - Allows EC2 instances in private subnets to connect to the internet
 - Must be launched in a public subnet
 - Must disable EC2 setting: **Source/Destination Check**
 - Must have Elastic IP attached to it
 - Route Tables must be configured to route traffic from private subnets to the NAT instance
 - It's not highly available.
 If you want to have HA, you need to create multiple NAT instances
 - Bandwidth depends on EC2 instance type
-- You have to manage security groups
+- You have to manage security groups (allow HTTP/HTTPS traffic coming from private subnets, allow SSH from your home/work network, allow HTTP/HTTPS traffic to the internet)

 ![[nat-instance.png]]